xingyun-w/Introduction-to-Digital-Humanities-and-Social-Analytics-Group6/Project proposal.md

-### Assignment 1: [Draft] Project Proposal and Group Charter
+# Assignment 1: Project Proposal and Group Charter

-## Group 6
+### Group 6
-Robert Cornelis
+*Robert Cornelis (2787732)
 Rob Goudriaan
+Joanna Rejnowska
+Nikol Velkova
-Xingyun Wang
+Xingyun Wang*

-[Other Name]
+### Course:
 Introduction to Digital Humanities and Social Analytics
 Vrije Universiteit Amsterdam

-[Date]
-Research Question
+## Research Question
 The research question we have chosen to answer, using our dataset is as follows:

-”What were the most prevalent novel narrative forms used within the French novel data set from 1751 to 1800, and what were the possible reasons for this?”
+*”What were the most prevalent novel narrative forms used within the French novel data set from 1751 to 1800, and what were the possible reasons for this?”*

 In addition, we will try to answer the following two sub-questions, which will help us to answer the main question:
-“Is there any clear pattern or shift in in novel narrative forms be observed over time?”
+- *“Is there any clear pattern or shift in in novel narrative forms be observed over time?”*
-“How did the distribution of authors by gender change between 1751 and 1800, and how does this relate to novel narrative forms?”
+- *“How did the distribution of authors by gender change between 1751 and 1800, and how does this relate to novel narrative forms?”*

 [Thesis statement.]